 Our team of experienced shoulder injury solicitors is available to guide clients through the process of making a shoulder injury claim.
 Utilising a solicitor can simplify the paperwork and filing required for this process.

-The next step is to make an application to the Personal Injuries Assessment Board (PIAB).
+The next step is applying to the Personal Injuries Assessment Board (PIAB).
 If your personal injury claim concerns anything other than medical negligence, some assaults, and some cases of entirely psychological injury, then your claim can be brought through PIAB.
 Examples of claims that PIAB covers include:

-Your solicitor will gather evidence, medical reports, and other expert reports, and submit them to PIAB for assessment.
+Your solicitor will gather evidence, medical reports, and other expert reports and submit them to PIAB for assessment.

-Once the application is made, PIAB will notify the defendant(s) and they must indicate within 90 days if they consent to the assessment of the claim.
+Once the application is made, PIAB will notify the defendant(s) and they must indicate within 90 days if they consent to the evaluation of the claim.
 If consent is given, PIAB will proceed with the assessment.
 If denied, PIAB will grant authorisation for court proceedings.

 The assessment process usually takes about 9 months.
-If both parties accept PIAB’s assessment, an order to pay will be issued and must be discharged by the defendant(s) within 10 days.
+If both parties accept PIAB’s assessment, an order to pay will be issued and the defendant(s) must be discharged within 10 days.
 If rejected, an authorisation for court proceedings will be granted.

 You have two years from the date of the accident within which to issue proceedings.
 If you are under 18, a separate set of rules apply, and we would recommend you contact our solicitors to discuss these.
+To learn more about the statute of limitation for a personal injury claim, click here.

 At Coleman Legal LLP, we understand our client’s circumstances.
-We understand that because you are reading this part of our website, you have likely been involved in an accident and perhaps have been injured.
+We know that because you are reading this part of our website, you have likely been involved in an accident and perhaps have been injured.
 At times like this, you need the support of an experienced firm that can assist you with the practical issues that now confront you as a result of the fault of another.

-We provide a national service and can meet you locally to ensure that you have a voice and access to the best advice and resources that may be needed in your particular case.
+For example, you may need to understand your social welfare entitlements should you be out of work.
+Also, you need to know that your legal advisers will obtain all of the essential Reports that may be required to ensure that you get the best outcome in your case.
+We provide a national service and can meet you locally to ensure you have a voice and access to the best advice and resources needed in your particular case.
 Our service is about you, the client and we speak plain English with no unnecessary legal jargon.
 Our teams have dealt with thousands of claims over many years and pride ourselves in our respectful and concerned approach to all our clients.

 Solicitors